AstroMusers/ExoCore/README.md

 # Pre-curricular survey

+To efficiently curate which modules and lessons are best suited for an individual user, we have developed a [pre-survey]() to assess both desired learning outcomes and preliminary proficiency in relevant topics.
+The output of the pre-survey will give a **custom** cirriculum which orders and outlines how to navigate the content of ExoCore.
+This will minimize content that is already familiar or not relevant for a given use case while still being comprehensive.
+This pre-survey is divided into two parts:

+1. Learning Outcomes and Familiarity Survey
+2. Pre-Curricular Assessment

+The initial survey is used to gauge interest in particular topics or workflows, as well as prior experience in related software and topics.
+The assessment that follows will be generated based on the responses from the initial survey, and will gauge prior proficiency in relevant topics and softwares.
+The responses are then used to suggest a custom curriculum, as well as to measure the outcomes of ExoCore.

 # Post-curricular survey

+A post-curricular survey will be administered concluding ExoCore which will assess the efficacy of the lessons and modules completed.
+Additionally, it will solicit feedback on how ExoCore is administered, and any areas that were effective or could be improved.

 # Accessing ExoCore
 You can explore ExoCore using Binder.
 Clicking the button below will generate a Docker image of ExoCore on BinderHub.
 The initialization process will take about two minutes.